 Updated April 19,2023

-General Information for Rotarians to consider when working with youth in our community .
+General Information for Rotarians to Consider When Working with Youth in Our Community

 Rotary International strives to create and maintain a safe environment for all youth who participate in Rotary activities.
 To the best of their ability, Rotarians, Rotarians' spouses and partners, and other volunteers must safeguard the children and young people with whom they come into contact and protect them from physical, sexual, and psychological abuse.
-In order to help protect our youth, The Rotary Club of Auburn, Inc. has adopted these protocols and established the role of Youth Protection Officer (YPO), for whom duties and responsibilities are defined within this document.
+In order to help protect our youth, the Rotary Club of Auburn, Inc. has adopted these protocols and established the role of Youth Protection Officer (YPO), for whom duties and responsibilities are defined within this document.

-This document is supplemented by the District 5190 Youth Protection Policy document update 29 March 2023 as contained on the District 5190 website at: Home Page | District 5190
+This document supplements the District 5190 Youth Protection Policy document update 29 March 2023 as contained on the District 5190 website at: Home Page | District 5190

 Physical Interactions

 It is important for both adults and young people to understand the boundaries of appropriate behavior and know how to tell others when their own personal boundaries, or those set by these Youth Protection Protocols, have been crossed.
+Please note the following guidelines.

 Always get consent by asking the other person if it is okay to engage in any type of physical contact, especially with a child — even to engage in a hug.

 Remember that consent can be withdrawn at any time.
 Children should feel comfortable saying no.

 Understanding what kinds of physical contact are acceptable can foster a positive and safe environment that protects both young people and adults.